 Brown Out Reduces Browning and Dye Bleed on Rugs, Upholstery and Some Carpets.
-Brown Out should be applied to ALL rugs & wet-cleaned upholstery!
+Brown Out should be applied to ALL wet-cleaned rugs & wet-cleaned upholstery!

 DIRECTIONS FOR USING BROWN OUT:

-How to Remove BHT yellowing of carpet with Brown Out:
+How to Remove BHT Yellowing of Carpet with Brown Out:

 BHT (Butylated Hydroxy Toluene) is a common slowly vaporizing preservative used in many plastics including rebound pad.
 It is even used as a preservative in bread, because it performs well against free radicals.
 Most of the problems have been on carpets in areas of low air circulation such as in closets, under low-lying furniture, or under throw rugs.

 In this photo supplied to us by Beaulieu of America, you can see that the entire carpet has yellowed except where the tackless strip is - and where there there is no pad (cushion) under the carpet.
 However, this problem can occur out in the middle of the room.
 Sometimes, most of the carpet will have yellowed except along the baseboard or directly above seaming tape.